xRyul/flashcards-obsidian-v2/README.md

 2. Open Anki -> Tools > Add-ons -> Get Add-ons... -> Install [AnkiConnect](https://ankiweb.net/shared/info/2055492159) -> Paste the code **2055492159** > Ok
 3. Open the settings of the plugin, and while Anki is opened press "**Grant Permission**"

-## Thanks

-- @reuseman for the initial plugins
-- @chaecramb for the fix